Skin Probiotics Offer Best Defense Against MRSA Infections

 This of course explains why not everyone who comes into contact with the methicillin-resistant Staphylococcus aureus (MRSA) bacteria – or any other skin infective agent for that matter – becomes infected.

-The researchers tested a typical skin (probiotic) bacteria Propionibacterium acnes against MRSA in several settings.
+Researchers from the University of California at San Diego tested a typical skin (probiotic) bacteria Propionibacterium acnes against MRSA in several settings.
 The researchers conducted laboratory studies by growing cultures of Propionibacterium acnes with and without their preferred food medium of glycerol, and tested these varying cultures against a species of MRSA bacteria known to be one of the most fatal – the USA300 species.

 The research found those Propionibacterium acnes cultures with greater glycerol mediums significantly inhibited the growth of the MRSA bacteria.
 Those Propionibacterium acnes mediums with less glycerol had less resistance against the MRSA bacteria.

 Propionibacterium acnes bacteria feed off of the glycerol produced by the body’s sebaceous glands.